wp-media/wp-rocket-e2e/README.md

  ## Running Tests
  - Dont' forget to install the [helper plugin](https://github.com/wp-media/wp-rocket-e2e-test-helper)
  - To run tests on playwright, simply run `npx playwright test` or `npm run test:e2e` which ever you prefer.

- **NB:** By default, test will run in headless mode.
+ **NB:** By default, test will run tests in headless mode.

- ## Debuggin Tests
+ ## Debugging Tests
- Use 'npx playwright test --debug` to control and get a view of each test step.
+ Use `npx playwright test --debug` to control and get a view of each test step.

- You can also run npx playwright test --headed to view the tests being executed on the browser.
+ You can also run `npx playwright test --headed` to view the tests being executed on the browser.

  ## Reporting
- At the end of each failed test cycle, playwright will launch a temporary server and open reports with videos and screenshot of failed tests.
+ At the end of a failed test cycle, playwright will launch a temporary server and open reports with videos and screenshot of failed tests.